forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* NEW: When the `project generate manifest` command runs into an unknown metadata type, such as from a misspelled metadata file, the command now correctly returns an error.
+The error includes a handy suggestion for a similar-sounding metadata type that the command _does_ know about. (source-deploy-retrieve PR [#948](https://github.com/forcedotcom/source-deploy-retrieve/pull/948)

 * FIX: The JUnit test results after a successful execution of `project deploy start --junit` no longer include an empty failure tag.

      Many thanks to [Robin Windey](https://github.com/R0Wi) who contributed the fix.
 We love it, and hope to see more from you and the community!
 (GitHub issue [#2076](https://github.com/forcedotcom/cli/issues/2076), plugin-deploy-retrieve PR [#610](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/610))